intari/readingtracker/README.md

 * if don't do this, your build WILL fail
 * cd $HOME
 * mkdir .androidSigning/
-* touch versionCodesBookTrackerProperties
-* edit versionCodesBookTrackerProperties to put VERSION_CODE=0 (or any other number)
 * touch booktrackerAPIKeys
 * edit booktrackerAPIKeys to add:
   * PARSE_APP_ID=your_parse_app_id (https://parse.com/ , Application used Parse as network backend